 To better understand why it’s not necessary to have an annual pap smear, it’s important to know exactly what the doctor is looking for during the exam.
 A pap test checks the cervix, the lower part of the uterus, for abnormal cell changes.
 Cells can change and, if they aren’t detected and treated, it can lead to cervical cancer.
 It is a critical part of preventative care and early detection.
-Dr. Huyen T. Nguyen is a board-certified physician with over twenty-five years of experience treating women in Live Oaks, Texas.
-Call (210) 599-4086 to schedule an appointment today!
+Dr. Huyen T. Nguyen is a board-certified physician with over twenty-five years of experience treating women in Live Oak, Texas.
+Call (210) 599-4086 to schedule an appointment at our primary care office in Live Oak today!

 Why Aren’t Annual Pelvic Exams or Pap Smears Required Anymore?

 If pap smears can help detect cancer, why are physicians finding that they aren’t necessary to have annually?
 Here are a few reasons annual pelvic exams and pap smears aren’t required every year: